 Using Excel you could average readings over time or a number of sampling points; calculate control outputs; or put data directly into reports.
-You can collect data with the Windmill Logger or free ComDebug application, and after collection has finished import it into your Excel spreadsheet.
-Alternatively you can transfer live data, using dynamic data exchange or the Windmill Real Time Data Server.
+You can collect data with the Windmill Logger trial or free ComDebug application, and after collection has finished import it into your Excel spreadsheet.
+Alternatively you can transfer live data, using dynamic data exchange.

 The easiest way to get data into Excel is to open a logged data file after collection has finished.
 Windmill Logger can periodically close one data file and start another without pausing data collection, so no need to interrupt your tests or experiments to see the data.